austin-gregory/austingregory.tech/content/post/blog_howto.md

 ]
 +++

-Easly setup a site using Hugo staic site generator.
+Easly setup a site using Hugo static site generator.
 Automatically push changes from GitHub to Azure Static WebApps.
 Hosting is free while in preveiw.
 <!--more-->